geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

 ## A shared theme

 For the Zend Framework documentation mkdocs is used with a custom [theme](https://github.com/zendframework/zf-mkdoc-theme).
 For each project the documentation is generated with this theme and pushed to its `gh-pages` branch.
 With a lot of configuration every project is glued into the documentation.
 Now here it comes...
 Developing the documentation is a pain.
 Writing itself is easy but testing it, not really.
-To get started you need Python 3, PIP, mkdocs, plugins, npm, gulp and perl.
+To get started you need Python 3, PIP, mkdocs, several plugins, npm, gulp and perl.
 I've tried to set this up on windows a while back, but gave up on it.
 Recently I've stumbled upon [mkdocs-material](https://github.com/squidfunk/mkdocs-material) which adds all dependencies in a docker image and uses the mkdocs command as its entrypoint.
 This should make life easier.

 I've got a lot of experience with [Hugo](https://gohugo.io/) and it's my preferred static site generator.
-So I tried that instead of the mkdocs example.
+So I tried that instead of mkdocs in the example.

 On a site note: If you haven't used Hugo yet, it's fast...
 Really fast.
 It has a steep learning curve when it comes to customizing themes and adding functionality to it.
 But I guess that if you have golang experience it will be a lot easier.
 Oh, did I mention that it is fast?
-It also built your scss files into css if you use the extended version and supports postcss processing.
+It also transforms your scss files into css if you use the extended version and supports postcss processing.

 ## The docker image variant

 The [docker image](https://github.com/xtreamwayz/docs-sdk/blob/master/Dockerfile) is easy to build once you figured out which dependencies are needed for Hugo in an alpine image.
 I've extended node:lts-alpine, installed Hugo, installed the npm dependencies and copied the custom Hugo theme into the image.
-Installing the npm packages inside the image makes it bigger but the you only need to install it once and not every time when you start a new container.
+Installing the npm packages inside the image makes it bigger but you only need to install it once and not every time when you start a new container.
 It saves you bandwidth and time.

 I've written a [docker-entrypoint.sh](https://github.com/xtreamwayz/docs-sdk/blob/master/docker-entrypoint.sh) script which sets up the theme and generates the project documentation.
 It supports a few commands:

 > *NOTE:*
 >
-> Don't try to run these commands as it won't work because the image is not available.
+> Don't try to run these commands as it won't work because the docker image is not available.

 ```bash
 # Build documentation into ./build